Jerome-Yao/CS307-project1/project1.md

 ![](./tools/cpp_performance.png)

+​	Overall, the macOS system demonstrates good performance in data import  operations across different data scales, while the Ubuntu system  performs relatively poorly.
+The performance of the Windows system falls  between the two.
+This may be related to factors such as the system  architecture, memory management, and I/O performance of each operating  system.

 ![](./tools/java_performance.png)

+​	The chart clearly shows that parallel processing mode significantly  outperforms single-thread mode on all operating systems.
+Among them,  macOS demonstrates the best performance in both modes, while Windows has the poorest performance in single-thread mode.
+The parallel processing  mode reduces the execution time by more than half, showing its  efficiency in handling large volumes of data.

 ![](./tools/python_performance.png)

+​	These charts shows that in general, the Java scripts have the best  performance, followed by C++ and then Python.

+​	Multithreading can  significantly improve the execution speed of the scripts.
+For example,  in Ubuntu 22.04, the Java multithreading script runs about 2 times  faster than the single-threaded version; the C++ multithreading script  runs about 1.25 times faster than the single-threaded version.

+​	The main cost of time is connect to the database which make the original scripts run slower than the imporved version.

 ### other databases

+​	In this project, in addition to the originally required  PostgreSQL database, we also used the openGauss and MySQL database  systems.
+The purpose of this work is to explore the characteristics and  differences of different database systems in terms of data storage,  query performance, and data import.
+By implementing the project on  openGauss and MySQL, we gained a deeper understanding of these  databases' architectural features, SQL dialect differences.
+For instance, on openGauss, we  explore how to use docker to run the database which can help us use DBMS more conventiently in the future.

 #### Mysql

+​	When migrating to MySQL, the SQL syntax differences from PostgreSQL  require modifications to both the table creation scripts and data import logic:

+#### **1. Database Schema Adjustments**

+- **Data Types**:
+  - Replace PostgreSQL’s `SERIAL` with MySQL’s `AUTO_INCREMENT`.
+  - MySQL implements `BOOLEAN` as `TINYINT(1)`, unlike PostgreSQL’s native `BOOLEAN`.
+- **Constraints & Indexes**:
+  - MySQL lacks `EXCLUDE` constraints; use `UNIQUE` or application checks.
+  - Foreign key actions (`ON DELETE/UPDATE`) must be explicitly defined.

+#### **2. Data Import Logic Changes**

+- **Bulk Insert Optimization**:
+  - Replace PostgreSQL’s `COPY` with MySQL’s `LOAD DATA INFILE` or batched `INSERT`.
+  - Use `INSERT IGNORE` or `ON DUPLICATE KEY UPDATE` instead of PostgreSQL’s `ON CONFLICT DO NOTHING`.
+- **Connection & Transactions**:
+  - MySQL defaults to `REPEATABLE READ` isolation (vs. PostgreSQL’s `READ COMMITTED`).

 ![](/home/wgx/database/CS307-project1/mysql.png)

 #### OpenGauss

+​	During the process of using the openGauss database, we found that due to the use of Docker containerization deployment, port mapping is required to enable database management tools like DataGrip to connect and operate the database.

+​	At the same time, although openGauss is a database developed by Huawei based on PostgreSQL, and it is compatible with PostgreSQL in many aspects, there are still differences in some SQL syntax and usage habits.
+We need to modifying some incompatible SQL statements, adjusting database configuration parameters, and optimizing query performance.

+​	Through this process, we have not only learned how to deploy and manage databases in a containerized environment but also deepened our understanding of the differences between different database systems.

 ![](./opengauss.png)

 ### import data with different data volumes

 | data volume | single-thread time(s) | multithreading time(s) |
 | :---------: | :-------------------: | :--------------------: |